zacksiegfried/methylspan/README.md

 ```
 Returns a dictionary in the form ```{'data': df, 'primary_site': 'thymus'}```

 The dataframe contains methylation information for all patients with Thymus as primary cancer site.
-Index column 'cpg' contains Ilumina CpG index.
-Columns are named the unique patient 'file_uuid' and contain methylation beta values
+Rows contains Ilumina CpG index.
+Columns are named the unique patient 'file_uuid' and contain methylation beta values.
+Saves a csv file under methylspan/analysis/comp.csv with the same information.
+Conditional formatting can be used to quickly highlight any genes with significant differences in methylation content.

+### Methylation Analysis

+AnalysisFunctions.py contains complete analysis functions that are designed to go from input primary site(s) to interpretable output data.

+AnalysisFunctions.visualGeneMethylContent(primary_site_list)
+Takes a list object of primary site names and returns a dataframe with indivdual gene IDs as rows.
+Columns contain primary site name with mean methylation content data.

 ## Survival analysis on cancer patients using methylation data